 If small and medium-sized businesses help themselves and actively tackle the digital transformation, then the important impetus will be given to the economy as a whole, that German SMEs will continue to be the number one innovation driver in the future.
 Although Silicon Valley is a model for success, a copy can not be a success story for Germany.
 Well-connected, digitized SMEs must be our answer to the digital challenges of our time.

-Dr. Oliver Grün, 48, is President of the Federal Association of IT-Mittelstand eV (BITMi) and CEO of the medium-sized IT company GRÜN Software AG.
+Dr. Oliver Grün, 48, is President of the Bundesverband IT-Mittelstand eV (BITMi) and CEO of the medium-sized IT company GRÜN Software AG.